 Still, I think people who were born long after the recordings do legitimately enjoy Rat Pack-era Sinatra.
 I’m a big fan of Joplin rags.
 And while I don’t think I could name any, I appreciate a good 50’s era pop tune now and again.
 I don’t know if that happened in previous generations.

 RUSS: Joplin rags feel like an appropriate soundtrack for you and your doings.
-Anyway, as for the blog post, I’ve been thinking about what this means for experience design, and have a few thoughts (surprise!).
+For the blog post, I’ve been thinking about what this means for experience design, and have a few thoughts (surprise!).
 First, those of us who predate the Internet need to be cognizant of the fact that media is no longer anchored in time, if indeed it ever really was in the first place.
-There’s no reason to assume that Gen Y folks couldn’t possibly know who Paul McCartney is (even if there’s some evidence to the contrary…ahem).
+There’s no reason to assume that Gen Y folks couldn’t possibly know who Paul McCartney is (even if there’s some evidence to the contrary).
 There’s no reason to assume you can’t have success with a Shirley Temple remix in a commercial.
 And it’s harder than ever to pick any kind of currently active pop culture icon and assume your audience will be familiar with them.
-When you boil it down, it’s about the context, the substance, and the quality of the media – the things that transcend the “popularity” and the timestamp.
+When you boil it down, it’s about the context, the substance, and the quality of the media—the things that transcend the “popularity” and the timestamp.

 BRAD: Yeah, perhaps it’s a positive side-effect of being overwhelmed by media… that we’ve become better identifiers of quality, even if it’s out of “our time”.
 As for how it aligns to experience design, I think it goes to the point of right time, right place, right application.

 Brad then nicely summed it up for me this way: we’re always analyzing our audience and picking the right tools to help them (and our clients) achieve their goals—as this is for interaction and information design, so it is also for media selection/placement.